docker/docs/docker-hub/download-rate-limit.md

 - [Drone.io](https://docs.drone.io/pipeline/docker/syntax/images/#pulling-private-images){: target="_blank" rel="noopener" class="_"}
 - [LayerCI](https://layerci.com/docs/advanced-workflows#logging-in-to-docker){: target="_blank" rel="noopener" class="_"}

-## Other Limits
+## Other limits

-Docker Hub also has an overall rate limit in place to protect the application and infrastructure.
-This limit applies to all requests to Hub properties including web pages, APIs, image pulls, etc. It is applied per-IP and while the limit changes over time depending on load and other factors, it is on the order of thousands of requests per minute.
-This limit applies to all users equally regardless of account level.
+Docker Hub also has an overall rate limit to protect the application and infrastructure.
+This limit applies to all requests to Hub properties including web pages, APIs, image pulls, etc. The limit is applied per-IP, and while the limit changes over time depending on load and other factors, it is in the order of thousands of requests per minute.
+The overall rate limit applies to all users equally regardless of account level.

-You can tell the difference between these limits by looking at the error code.
-The "overall limit" will return a simple 429 Too Many Requests response.
-The image download limit returns a longer message that includes a link to this page.
+You can differentiate between these limits by looking at the error code.
+The "overall limit" will return a simple `429 Too Many Requests` response.
+The image download limit returns a longer error message that includes a link to this page.